Topics Map > Equity & Inclusion

 Description

-The purpose of this discussion type is to seriously engage students with the content.
+This discussion type aims to engage students with the content seriously.
 This discussion type can be the heart of the content knowledge activities, relying on activities that direct students to read, analyze, and investigate content material.
-New content knowledge builds on the student’s understandings and expands the knowledge base needed to apply and use the knowledge (Boettcher, 2019).
+New content knowledge builds on the student’s understanding and expands the knowledge base needed to apply and use the knowledge (Boettcher, 2019).

 |